swisscom/docs-appcloud-tutorial-dotnetcore/README.md

-# .NET on Cloud Foundry Tutorial
+# .NET Core on Cloud Foundry Tutorial

-A step-by-step getting started tutorial for .NET on Cloud Foundry
+A step-by-step getting started tutorial for .NET Core on Cloud Foundry